Root groupoid and related Lie superalgebras: Introduction

 The connection between semisimple Lie algebras and root systems can be described from two opposite perspectives.
 One can start with a Lie algebra, choose a Cartan subalgebra and study the geometry of the set of roots.
 On the other hand, one can start with a Cartan matrix and construct a Lie algebra by generators and relations.
 The second approach was vastly extended to construct a very important family of infinite-dimensional Lie algebras by Kac, Moody, Borcherds and others.
 Our approach follows the same pattern for construction of Lie superalgebras from combinatorial data.

+The standard construction of a Kac-Moody Lie algebra comprises two steps.
+In the first step one defines a huge graded Lie algebra factoring a free Lie algebra by so-called Chevalley relations (we call this algebra {\sl half-backed algebra}).
+In the second step one factors the half-backed algebra by the unique maximal ideal having trivial intersection with the Cartan subalgebra (this is Victor Kac's approach).
+Alternatively (Robert Moody) one imposes an explicit set of Serre relations.
+Both approaches yield the same result in the symmetrizable case.

-Another idea that motivated our work is the observation that the classical Serre relation can be interpreted as reflected Chevalley relations.
-This led us to the notion of root algebra which, roughly speaking, respects the symmetries determined by a root groupoid.
+One of the motivations of our work came from the observation that the classical Serre relation can be interpreted as reflected Chevalley relations.
+This led us to the notion of a root algebra which, roughly speaking, respects the symmetries determined by a root groupoid.
 In many cases there is a unique root algebra which can be defined by Chevalley relations reflected in all possible ways.
 Sometimes there is a number of root algebras defined by a given root datum.
 The description of all root algebras is an open question --- we don't know the answer even for Lie algebras.
 For finite dimensional and affine Lie superalgebras all Serre's relations were described in \cite{Y}, see also~\cite{Zh}.
 One can see from this description that Serre's relations may involve more than two generators.